No matter what kind of investor you are, you’ll agree that your financial plan should include the following three key objectives:

 = ₹ 5,25,000

-The Universal Account Number (UAN) is a unique 12-digit number given to all members of the Employees’ Provident Fund scheme.
+The Universal Account Number (UAN) is a unique 12-digit number given to all Employees’ Provident Fund scheme members.
 It is unique to each employee, and if you have a UAN, it will remain even if you switch jobs.
-You can use your UAN to transfer your EPF account balance from one employer to another easily.
+You can easily use your UAN to transfer your EPF account balance from one employer to another.

-Your UAN is also useful if you want to withdraw your funds from your account.
-Want to know more about EPF balance withdrawal and the rules surrounding this?
-Check out the section below.
+Your UAN is also useful if you want to withdraw funds from your account.
+To learn more about EPF balance withdrawal and the rules surrounding it, check out the section below.

 Under some circumstances, you can withdraw your entire EPF balance.
 And in other scenarios, partial withdrawals may be permitted.
 Let us take a closer look at each of these separately.